apache/apisix/docs/en/latest/deployment-modes.md

 ## Decoupled

-In the decoupled deployment mode the data plane and control plane instances of APISIX are deployed separately. i.e one instance of APISIX is configured to be a data plane and the other to be a control plane.
+In the decoupled deployment mode the `data_plane` and `control_plane` instances of APISIX are deployed separately, i.e one instance of APISIX is configured to be a *data plane* and the other to be a *control plane*.

 ![decoupled](https://raw.githubusercontent.com/apache/apisix/master/docs/assets/images/deployment-cp_and_dp.png)

 The instance of APISIX deployed as the data plane will:

-1. Fetch the configuration from the control plane.
+1. Fetch the configuration from the *control plane*.
 The default port is `9280`.
 2. Performs a health check on all configured control plane addresses before starting the service.
    1. If the control plane addresses are unavailable, the startup fails and an exception is thrown.
    2. If at least one control plane address is available, it prints the unhealthy control planes logs, and starts the APISIX service.
    3. If all control planes are normal, APISIX service is started normally.
 3. Once the service is started, it will handle the user requests.

-The example below shows the configuration of an APISIX instance as data plane in the decoupled mode:
+The example below shows the configuration of an APISIX instance as *data plane* in the decoupled mode:

 ```yaml title="conf/config.yaml"
 deployment: